Indians are known for many things across the globe: their culture, hospitality, food, colourful festivals, Bollywood, dance, the list is endless.

 What many people might not know is that Indians are also fond of shinier things in life, especially gold.
 Indians are perhaps the largest consumers of gold in the world, with over 2,000 tons of unused gold in the country, making it a treasure trove in the true sense.
-This affection and craze towards gold has been there for centuries, and has survived the brutal test of extreme lows, but still has grown stronger every day.
+This affection and craze towards gold has been there for centuries and has survived the brutal test of extreme lows, but it still has grown stronger every day.

 We, as a country, are more than happy to shell out the rates commanded by gold.
 It’s common for things to be taken at face value, and gold leads in this category.

 Commodities markets have a strong influence on the economies of nations and people.
 Shortages in critical commodities make the consumers anxious to acquire the product.
 While the producers would demand a higher price in order to bring more products onto the market, the consumers would pay a higher price in order to get the product they want.
 On the other hand, oversupply can have a devastating impact on a region by devaluing the prices of core commodities.

 If the market is volatile or bearish, scared investors scramble to transfer money to precious metals such as gold, which has historically been viewed as a reliable, dependable metal with transferable value for investors who are losing money in the stock market, trading in precious metals can create nice returns.
 Precious metals can also be used as a hedge against high inflation or periods of currency devaluation.

 MCX stands for the Multi Commodity Exchange.
 This is the exchange for trading commodities, just like the Bombay Stock Exchange (BSE) is for trading companies’ stocks.
 You can trade gold, silver, and other precious metals along with agricultural commodities like cotton, coffee, etc. The exchange provides secure and transparent trade mechanisms and works in conformity with the regulatory framework.

 The Factors that Determine Gold Rates in India

 Let’s dive deep into the factors affecting the price of gold in India.